 The GHG Inventory is a reporting tool that helps keep track of GHG emissions by an entity in its daily operations.
 GHG emissions are categorized into 3 scopes as defined by the EPA:

 Scope 1 emissions are direct GHG emissions from sources that are owned or controlled by the entity.
 Scope 1 can include emissions from fossil fuels burned on site, emissions from entity-owned or entity-leased vehicles, and other direct sources.
 Read more about Scope 1 on the EPA website.

 Scope 2 emissions are indirect GHG emissions resulting from the generation of electricity, heating and cooling, or steam generated off site but purchased by the entity, and the transmission and distribution (T&D) losses associated with some purchased utilities (e.g., chilled water, steam, and high temperature hot water).
 Read more about Scope 2 on the EPA website.

 UNL GHG Inventory

 UNL recently conducted its Scope 1 and Scope 2 greenhouse gas emissions inventory for the year 2009 to 2014 using University of New Hampshire’s web-based Campus Carbon Calculator Version 2.0.
 Data for the inventory was collected from multiple University departments and compiled by the Office of Sustainability.
-Here is the list of personnel involved in the process:

 |UNL GHG Inventory|